ekhasmamedov/StarWarsSwiftUI/README.md

-App using SwiftUI and Combine.
+App in SwiftUI and Combine.

 Using public Star Wars API: https://swapi.dev/